3zcurdia/3zcurdia.github.io/_posts/2023-05-20-my-rails-way.md

 Over the past few years, I have relied on these patterns, emphasizing simplicity and avoiding excessive code engineering.
 This approach has resulted in a maintainable and testable codebase.
 Additionally, I prioritize keeping models lightweight, reducing unnecessary complexity.

-While I acknowledge that this may not be the definitive best approach, it has proven effective for me personally.
-I hope that you find value in this post and discover something useful to apply in your own development practices.
+While I acknowledge that this may not be the definitive best approach, it has proven effective for me.
+I hope that you find value in this post and discover something useful to apply in your development practices.